-The purpose of the Corporation's retirement savings plans (both defined contribution plans) for its U.S.-based and Canadian-based employees (together, the "Retirement Savings Plan") is to encourage Named Executive Officers and other eligible employees to save for retirement and at the same time, share in the profits of the Corporation.
+The purpose of the Corporation's retirement savings plans (both defined contribution plans) for its U.S.-based and Canadian-based employees (together, the "Retirement Savings Plan") is to encourage Named Executive Officers and other eligible employees to save for retirement.
 Eligible participation occurs following three (3) months of continuous service with the Corporation.
-The
+The Retirement Savings Plan is comprised of an employee contribution component and a Corporation contribution component.